bg1fpx/Minimalistic-JavaScript-Reference/README.md

-# minimalistic-javascript-reference
-A Minimalistic JavaScript Reference
+# A Minimalistic JavaScript Reference